brettbrimmer/resume-parser/README.md

 Key Features

 Resume Management:
+- Create a job bin with the job's description & location.
-- Upload, manage, and delete multiple candidate resumes.
+- Upload, manage, and delete candidate resumes to the job.
-- Preview full-page resumes directly within the app.
+- Resumes are parsed on upload, then the user can view the full-page parsed resumes.
+- Resumes can be anonymized to prevent bias.

+Responsive UI:
+- Interactive, sortable candidate tables with real-time visual feedback.
+- Fully responsive design using React-Bootstrap.

 Advanced Candidate Filtering:
 - Full-text keyword search with flexible "match any" or "match all" logic.